Courses that fulfill

 Examines the relationship of individual psychological functioning and cultural systems, utilizing a cross-cultural analysis of Japan vs. the U.S. as an illustrative case.
 Includes a major project focused on the culture(s) of a student's choice.
 Prerequisite: PSYC 115, 237, 238 or 239.
 Also listed as JPNS 362.
 (D-I) (AY)

-PSYC 363 ADULT OR DEVELOPMENTAL PSYCHOPATHOLOGY (4 credits)
+PSYC 363 DEVELOPMENTAL PSYCHOPATHOLOGY (4 credits)

 Develops knowledge of psychological disorders and mental illness as well as empathy for individuals with these disorders and their families.
 This course is offered yearly in the spring, alternating between Adult Psychopathology and Developmental Psychopathology.
 The Adult course will focus on disorders commonly seen in adulthood, including cognitive decline.
 The Developmental course will have a particular focus on adjustment during childhood and adolescence.
 In both classes, students will be required to complete a service-learning placement.
 Prerequisite for Adult course: PSYC 115 or 200-level course.
 Prerequisite for Developmental course: PSYC 238.
+(IE)

 *PSYC 364 PSYCHOLOGY OF WOMEN (3 credits)